kahi-framework/kahi-ui.nbn.dev/content/docs/actions/lost_focus.md

 ## Ignore

-You can ignore elements that matches a given CSS Selector via the `IClickInsideOptions.ignore: string` option.
+You can ignore elements that matches a given CSS Selector via the `ILostFocusOptions.ignore: string` option.

 > **TODO**: snippet